Awake in the Wild: Awakening in Nature Meditation Retreat (254R23) - On Land

 Mark Coleman, MA

-Mark has trained extensively in the Buddhist tradition, both in the Insight meditation and in the Dzogchen tradition.
+Mark Coleman, MA, has a master’s in Clinical Psychology and has trained extensively in the Buddhist tradition, both in the Insight meditation and in the Dzogchen tradition.
 He is a senior teacher at Spirit Rock Meditation Center and has taught insight meditation retreats since 1997.
-Mark is a life-long nature lover and is passionate about guiding people into the beauty of meditation and nature. […]
+Mark is a life-long nature lover and is passionate about […]

 Learn more about Mark Coleman, MA